FBoucher/stream-projects/Streams/2019-10-23-Slobs-on-the-road.md

 Summary
 -------

-In this session, Frank is
+In this "on the road" session, Frank is testing, adjusting the stream setup.
+Then jump in the documentation of AzSubscriptionClearner to put the last touch to this project.

 Replay
 ------